This post shows students and new users step to play DVD or watch videos on Ubuntu Linux.

 One package that will most likely be needed is libdvd.
-Below we’ll show you how to install it along with other necessary packages to get Ubuntu to play DVDs and other videos.
+Below we’ll show you how to install it and other necessary packages to get Ubuntu to play DVDs and other videos.

 How to get Ubuntu Linux to play DVD and movie videos

 As mentioned above, Ubuntu won’t play your encrypted or protected DVDs – since most DVDs are protected anyways.
-To play DVDs, you need to have the right codecs installed.
+To play DVDs, you need to have the correct codecs installed.